MicrosoftDocs/memdocs/memdocs/intune/user-help/check-compliance-aosp.md

 2. Tap **Devices** and then select your device.

 3. Under **Device Settings Status**, tap **Refresh**.
-Wait while the Intune app checks device settings.
+Wait while the Intune app checks device settings and updates the device settings status.

-4. The device settings status appears as **In Compliance** or **Not in Compliance**.
-A compliant device can access work resources as normal.
-If your device is noncompliant and you're required to make changes, you receive a compliance notification in the Intune app.
+4. If your device is noncompliant and you're required to make changes, you receive a compliance notification in the Intune app.
 Tap the notification for more information.

+## Device settings status

+The device settings status tells you the following information about your enrolled device:
+    * **In Compliance**: Your device is allowed to access work or school resources.
+    * **In grace**: Your device is allowed to access work or school resources, but one or more settings don't meet your organization's requirements.
+Update your device settings by the date shown to keep your access.
+    * **Not in Compliancet**: Your device isn't allowed to access work or school resources.
+Make the required changes to gain access.

 ## Compliance notifications
 Microsoft Intune app notifications fall into two categories:

 * Device compliance: A compliance notification alerts you when your device falls out of compliance with your organization's requirements.
 Notifications persist until you address or resolve the issue.
 * Organizational notifications: You can receive, dismiss, and delete notifications that you receive from your organization.

+For more help and support, contact your IT support person.
+Go to the **Support** tab in the Company Portal app for contact information, or access support details and device actions on the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).